powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  5.9.38 Change: -Download Only -Download Choose -Self Destruct in Yt-dlp Menu. - changes to * on valid URL in clipboard.

+         Removed white space at end of all lines.

 ###  v5.9.37 Edit: Download Channel -Help.
 Change Directory Section.